CrashPlan-Labs/crashplanCLI/README.md

 crashplan profile create --name MY_FIRST_PROFILE --server example.authority.com --username security.admin@example.com
 ```

-Your profile contains the necessary properties for logging into crashplan servers.
+Your profile contains the necessary properties for logging into CrashPlan servers.
 After running `crashplan profile create`,
 the program prompts you about storing a password.
 If you agree, you are then prompted to input your password.

 Your password is not shown when you do `crashplan profile show`.
 However, `crashplan profile show` will confirm that a